 Fort Yamhill, on the Grand Ronde Indian Reservation, was established in March 1856.
 A detachment of troops, dragoons -mounted infantry- were assigned to the fort to keep the Indians on the reservations and to keep the white people off the reservation and away from the Indians.
 Too often, the tribes were being attacked by the white militant settlers, and too often the tribal people were influenced by liquor, and other inducements, to sell all they had to whites.
 The Indian office and the military set about to remove the tribes from direct contact with the whites, and to establish a series of forts to enforce order for both populations.
-These forts were Fort Umpqua, situated to manage travel and relations south of the Coast reservation at the Umpqua River, and to help gather up the remainder tribal peoples to the Coast Reservation; Fort Hoskins, to control travel from the Siletz Valley and the central section of the Coast reservation into the Willamette Valley; and Fort Yamhill, to control persons traveling to and from the Reservation and the upper Willamette Valley.
-The troops at the fort maintain order at the reservations, use their forts for jails for violent or intoxicated Indians, and are sent on assignments to collect and return Indians who have escaped the reservations and are making a ruckus wherever they gather in or on the edge of the settler towns.
+These forts were Fort Umpqua, situated to manage travel and relations south of the Coast reservation at the Umpqua River, and to help gather up the remainder tribal peoples to the Coast Reservation; Fort Hoskins, to control travel from the Siletz Valley and the central section of the Coast Reservation into the Willamette Valley; and Fort Yamhill, to control persons traveling to and from the Reservation and the upper Willamette Valley.
+The troops at the fort maintained order at the reservations, using the forts for jails for violent or intoxicated Indians, and are sent on assignments to collect and return Indians who have escaped the reservations and are making a ruckus wherever they gather in or on the edge of the settler towns.
 There is never an uprising at the reservations, so the forts are never used to their full measure, to protect the troops from an Indian attack.